 16 Tex.
 Admin.
 Code § 84.501

 (j) Termination of the provider's operation.
 Upon termination, providers must deliver any missing student data to the department within five days of termination.

-(l) Access to instructor and technical assistance.
+(k) Access to instructor and technical assistance.
 The provider must establish hours that the student may access an instructor trained in the classroom portion of the curriculum, and for technical assistance.
-With the exception of circumstances beyond the control of the provider, the student must have access to the instructor and technical assistance during the specified hours.
+Except for circumstances beyond the control of the provider, the student must have access to the instructor and technical assistance during the specified hours.

-(m) Enrollment guidelines.
-The AMI for driver education classroom that desires to instruct students age 14 to under 25 years of age must provide the same beginning and ending dates for each student in the same class of 36 or less.
-No student shall be allowed to enroll and start the classroom phase after the sixth hour of classroom instruction has been completed.
+(l) Enrollment guidelines.
+The AMI for driver education classroom that desires to instruct students age 14 and over must provide the same beginning date for each student in the same class of 36 or less.
+No student shall be allowed to enroll and start the classroom phase after the fifth hour of classroom instruction has been completed.

+16 Tex.
+Admin.
+Code § 84.501